 Homophones are words that sound exactly alike when pronounced out loud but have completely different meanings.
 They’re such troublemakers.
 Homophones confuse kids, slip past spell check, and pop up all over the place as typos and misspellings.

 To make things worse, many homophones have different spellings, which means spell check ignores them, since alternative spellings are correct.

 They’re, There, and Their

 I’m willing to bet that they’re, there, and their are among the most commonly misspelled and misused words in the English language.
-You see it all the time – in newspapers and magazines, on blog posts and comments, even on signs and advertisements – there is used where their should be, and vice versa.
-Throw they’re into the mix and you’ve got a big linguistic spelling mess.
+You see it all the time — in newspapers and magazines, on blog posts and comments, even on signs and advertisements – there is used where their should be, and vice versa.
+Throw they’re into the mix and you’ve got a big mess.